GroovyRice/computerVisionTrafficCounting/README.md

 ## REQUIRED
 **Python**: install [here](https://www.python.org/downloads/)

+**PyCharm**: this IDE will allow you to easily pull the Git repository, alternatively you can just use it to compile within a separate _Project_.
+This can be installed from [here](https://www.jetbrains.com/pycharm/)

 **Numpy**: after installing Python run this in _Command Prompt_ `pip install numpy` makesure you have version 1.21.4 check this in the Python console by typing

 > `import numpy as np`<br/>